 If you love hiking, Kings Canyon should be on your list.
 Just 3 hours from Uluru-Kata Tjuta National Park, it boasts stunning panoramic views across the Watarrka National Park.
 The towering sandstone walls of this attraction climb over 100 meters into the sky, making it a breathtaking adventure.

-Covering the major highlights, including ‘Garden of Eden’ and ‘Lost City’ domes, this hike is a perfect adventure.
+Covering the major highlights, including the ‘Garden of Eden’ and ‘Lost City’ domes, this hike is a perfect adventure.

 2. Alice Springs Desert Park